Regularized Optimal Transport is Ground Cost Adversarial

 \section{Conclusion}

 In this paper, we have shown that any convex regularization of optimal transport can be recast as a ground cost adversarial problem.
-Under some technical assumption, we characterized the optimal ground cost as a separate function of its two arguments.
-In order to overcome this degeneration, we proposed a framework to learn an adversarial sequence of ground costs which is adversarial to a time-varying sequence of measures.
+Under some technical assumption on the regularization, we proved a duality theorem for regularized OT, which we use to characterize the optimal ground cost as a separate function of its two arguments.
+In order to overcome this degeneration, we proposed to constrain the robust ground-cost to take non-negative values.
+We also proposed a framework to learn an adversarial sequence of ground costs which is adversarial to a time-varying sequence of measures.
 Future work includes learning a continuous adversarial cost $c_\theta$ parameterized by a neural network, under some regularity constraints (\textit{e.g.} $c_\theta$ is Lipschitz).
 On the application side, learning low-dimensional representations of time-evolving data could be applied in biology as a refinement of the methodology of~\cite{schiebinger2019optimal}.

-\paragraph{Acknowledgments} We would like to thank Boris Muzellec for fruitful discussions and Th\'eo Lacombe for relevant comments.
+\paragraph{Acknowledgements} We acknowledge the support of a "Chaire d’excellence de l’IDEX Paris Saclay".
+We would like to thank Boris Muzellec and Théo Lacombe for fruitful discussions and relevant remarks.